-^[1] STAAR[®] is a registered trademark of the Texas Education Agency.
+^[1] STAAR® is a registered trademark of the Texas Education Agency.
 The minimum level of satisfactory performance described in this manual corresponds with the labels adopted under 19 Texas Administrative Code §101.3041: Approaches Grade Level (STAAR/STAAR Spanish) and Level II: Satisfactory Academic Performance (STAAR Alternate 2)

 The MSR can be met either in the current year or through the aggregation of numerators and denominators over the last two years, if applicable.
 If the MSR is met for a particular performance indicator, then an LEA is evaluated using the standard RDA analysis.
 Under standard analysis, when the MSR is met with the current year's data, a PL is assigned based on that data in relation to the cut points for the indicator.
-When the MSR is met based on the last two years of data, the numerator and denominator for the current and prior years are aggregated, the indicator is calculated, and a PL is assigned based on the current year's data aggregated with the current year's data to assign a PL.
+When the MSR is met based on the last two years of data, the numerator and denominator for the current and prior years are aggregated, the indicator is calculated, and a PL is assigned based on the current year's cut points for the indicator.
+Depending on the indicator, there may be one or two prior years of data aggregated with the current year's data to assign a PL.
 If the MSR is not met, then the LEA may be evaluated under the Special Analysis (SA) process.